launchdeckio/q3y/README.md

 ### wtf?

-This module allows you to define a tree-shaped structure that holds all accessible data.
+This module allows you to define a tree-shaped structure that holds all accessible data, and query the data at different levels.
+By using on-demand resolvers (just functions, really), only the requested data will be computed.

 #### Example